mcourant/marketplace-plugins-cc/plugins/ask-questions/commands/ask-question.md

 ### For "set-prompt":
 1. If no text parameter is provided, ask the user for the new prompt text
-2. Read the current config from `.claude-plugin/config.json`
+2. Read the current config from `~/.claude/config/ask-questions.json`
 3. Update `customPrompt` with the new text
 4. Write the updated config back
 5. Confirm the change to the user

 ## Important Notes

-- The config file is located at: `${CLAUDE_PLUGIN_ROOT}/config.json` or `.claude-plugin/config.json`
+- The config file is located at: `~/.claude/config/ask-questions.json` (global configuration)
-- Always validate that the config file exists before reading
+- Always validate that the config file exists before reading (if not, run ./install-config.sh)
 - Preserve the JSON structure when updating
 - Use the Edit tool to modify the config file
 - The plugin will automatically use the new settings on the next prompt